mmvsk/prisma-adapter-bun-sqlite-benchmark/README.md

 ### Key Findings

-1. **mmvsk-bun-sqlite is the clear winner**: 2.1x faster with 100% correctness
+1. **[prisma-adapter-bun-sqlite](https://github.com/mmvsk/prisma-adapter-bun-sqlite) is the clear winner**: 2.1x faster with 100% correctness
 2. **prisma-libsql is reliable but slower**: Good for Turso, not optimal for local SQLite
 3. **abcx3-bun-sql is fundamentally broken**: 73% failure rate, no foreign key enforcement